What’s the Difference between Coaching and Counseling?

 Let’s first look at the official definitions of mental health counseling and coaching:

-While every coach and therapist will have their own answer to the question of what distinguishes coaching from counseling, there are some generally agreed upon differences.
+While every coach and therapist will have their own answer to the question of what distinguishes coaching from therapy, there are some generally agreed upon differences.
 In this article I share how I think about the differences between the two so you can make an informed decision for yourself about what type of support to seek.
 My perspective is that of an American who has worked as a licensed mental health counselor within the United States healthcare system and as a coach.
+My perspective is also informed by my lived experience as someone who has benefitted greatly from both therapy and coaching.
 The three areas I explore are:

 1) The lens through which the client is seen,

-2) The relationship/power dynamics between the client and coach or counselor, and
+2) The relationship/power dynamics between client and coach or counselor, and

-3) The goals for the work and temporal (i.e. past/present/future) focus of the sessions.
+3) The goals and temporal focus of the sessions.

 1) The lens through which the client is seen.

-Coaching on the other hand is an unlicensed profession with no title protection (anyone can call themselves a coach) which means that coaches work outside of the regulations of the health care system.
+Coaching on the other hand is an unlicensed profession with no title protection (anyone can call themselves a coach) which means that, for better or worse, coaches work outside of the regulations of the healthcare system.
 Coaches are not allowed to diagnose, are not covered by insurance, and are not trained to view clients through the lens of psychopathology the way counselors are.
 There are obvious pros and cons to all of this.
-For example, coaches have a lot more freedom in how they work, they tend to use more empowering, strengths-based frameworks, but they also often lack adequate training in how to recognize and address symptoms of mental illness and trauma which can lead to some coaches getting in over their heads.
-Coaches are generally great at recognizing a client’s potential but may not have the same depth of understanding as a counselor might about what’s keeping the client from reaching it.
+For example, coaches have a lot more freedom in how they work, they tend to use empowering, strengths-based frameworks, but they also may lack adequate training in how to recognize and address symptoms of mental illness and trauma which can lead to some coaches getting in over their heads.
+Coaching focuses more on helping clients reach their potential while counseling focuses more on helping clients understand and resolve whatever is keeping them stuck.
 Coaching is most appropriate for clients who are experiencing relative stability in their lives, are not in crisis, are able to meet their daily personal and professional responsibilities, and are motivated to make desired changes in their life.

-2) The relationship/power dynamics between the client and the coach or counselor.
+2) The relationship/power dynamics between client and coach or counselor.

-Power dynamics are inevitable but in general, there is less of an inherent power differential in the coaching relationship because the client (ideally) enters into coaching in a more empowered place in their life where they have a greater internal locus of control and are generally able to get their needs met.
+Power dynamics are inevitable in both coaching and counseling but, in general, there is less of an inherent power differential in the coaching relationship.
+This is because the client (ideally) enters into coaching in a more empowered place in their life where they have a greater internal locus of control and are generally able to get their needs met.
 Although they are coming to a coach because they want help with some aspect of life, the coach and client are more likely to see each other as equals with perhaps different areas of expertise.
-Coaches may share more freely about their personal life and offer their own story as an example or inspiration for the client, whereas counselors typically keep self-disclosure to a minimum and attempt to remain somewhat of a “blank slate” for the client to project onto.
+Coaches may share more freely about their personal life and offer their own story as an example or inspiration for the client, whereas therapists typically keep self-disclosure to a minimum and attempt to remain a “blank slate” for the client to project onto.

-Counseling clients enter into the relationship with the counselor in a power-under position.
-The client is typically in a vulnerable place of experiencing distress and no longer able to cope sufficiently on their own.
+Therapy clients typically enter into the relationship with the counselor in a vulnerable place of experiencing distress and no longer able to cope sufficiently on their own.
 The licensed counselor is viewed as the authority/expert and holds considerably more power/responsibility (e.g. the counselor legally can/must hospitalize the client involuntarily if deemed necessary for safety reasons), although the client always has the ultimate power to discontinue therapy at any time.
-The power differential in the counseling context is not inherently bad, but must be ethically managed by the therapist to ensure the relationship remains therapeutic and beneficial to the client.
-Empowering the client to feel self-sufficient, in control of their own life, and no longer dependent on the counselor, are often goals of therapy.
+The power differential in the counseling context is not inherently bad.
+In order for the therapeutic relationship to be, in fact, therapeutic, the counselor must carry the responsibility for maintaining clear boundaries and preventing dual relationships from forming (e.g. becoming friends with the client).
+Ultimately the power differential but must be ethically managed by the therapist to ensure the relationship remains beneficial to the client.
+Empowering the client to feel self-sufficient, in control of their own life, and no longer reliant on the counselor, are often goals of therapy.

-3) The goals for the work and the Temporal focus of the sessions.
+3) The goals and the Temporal focus of the work.

 In general, the goals of counseling are focused on reducing symptoms of mental illness and psychological/behavioral dysfunction and helping the client return to a state of “mental health and wellness,” however that may be defined.
 Typically, that’s where counseling ends.
 Coaching, on the other hand, picks up where counseling left off to support clients in going further to “maximize their personal and professional potential.”
 I often hear it said that therapy sessions focus more on exploring the client’s past, while coaching focuses more on the client’s goals for the future.